Sir James Reid, 1st Baronet

-Sir James Reid, 1st Baronet GCVO KCB VD JP (23 October 1849 – 28 June 1923) was a British doctor who served as physician-in-ordinary to three British monarchs, Queen Victoria, King Edward VII and King George V.
+Sir James Reid, 1st Baronet GCVO KCB VD JP (23 October 1849 – 28 June 1923) was a British doctor who served as physician-in-ordinary to three British monarchs: Queen Victoria, King Edward VII and King George V.

-As a physician, a Scotsman from Aberdeenshire and able to speak German, he fulfilled Queen Victoria's chief criteria for resident medical attendant under the supervision of her then physician-in-ordinary, Sir William Jenner.
-At the age of 31 years, he was given medical charge of the Royal Household at Balmoral.
-The queen became increasingly dependent upon Reid as she grew older, and he accompanied her everywhere.
-He also attended to members of the Royal family, and delivered several of her grandchildren.
-As part of his duties to the Household, he also attended to the queen's "Munshi", Abdul Karim.
+At the age of 31, Reid was given medical charge of the Royal Household at Balmoral.
+Queen Victoria became increasingly dependent upon Reid as she grew older, and he accompanied her everywhere.
+He also attended to members of the royal family, and delivered several of Victoria's grandchildren.

 Early life and education

-James Reid was born in Ellon, Aberdeenshire on 23 October 1849, the eldest son of James Reid and his wife Beatrice Peter.
+James Reid was born in Ellon in the north of Aberdeenshire, Scotland on 23 October 1849, the eldest son of James Reid and his wife Beatrice Peter.
 He was educated at Aberdeen Grammar School before gaining admission to the University of Aberdeen, where he was a gold medallist.

-In 1869, he gained his masters degree in natural sciences and in 1872 his medical degree.
+In 1869, he gained his master's degree in natural sciences and in 1872 his medical degree.
 After two years of practising medicine in London, he travelled to Vienna, then a seat for elite medical training, where for two years he attended various medical courses covering gynaecology, diseases of the ear, nose and throat, skin disease, eye disease and syphilis, in addition to learning German.
-In 1877, he returned to Scotland, and joined his father's practice in Ellon, where he worked for the next three years.
+In 1877, he returned to Scotland and joined his father's practice in Ellon, where he worked for the next three years.